dendronhq/handbook/handbook/handbook.sop.weekly-journal.md

 ### Completed Projects
 Once a project is completed (🥳) move it down here to archive it.

+### Assigned
+Things you want to get to during the week.
+Items that you aren't ready to work on can be put here

 ### Blocked
 These are items that you are currently blocked on.
 If an item from a daily journal is pending external action and not resolved at the end of the day, it is good to move here.